 Living in Burlington

 Moving and settling into a new place is exciting but it can also be hard.
 If you're looking to learn more about the community, how to get around and where to find a spiritual or religious home, we have resources for you on our Living in Burlington, Vermont page.
+We also have resources for scholars and employees moving to Vermont with spouses and families.

-At some point in your time in Burlington, you will might also experience a Vermont winter.
+At some point in your time in Burlington, you will also experience a Vermont winter.
 Vermont winters can be long and cold but are also great opportunities to have fun and be active outdoors.
 We have tips for dressing appropriately and enjoying Vermont winters here.

 Working in Vermont